Charlie-Eeles/collinJS/README.md

 # collinJS

-Collect and inject javascript (collinJS) is a small package that is used to build a javascript function object that represents javascript helper functions in a folder structure.\
+Collect and inject (collinJS) is a small package that is used to build a javascript function object that represents javascript helper functions in a folder structure.\
 These functions are then intended to be injected into other functions through arguments.\
 The idea is:\
 (a) There will be a significant reduction in imports as the importing is done in the parent-most function.\